Samuel29590/MolTimeTravel/README.md

 ## Documentation

-MolAntsExperiment like [MolAnts](https://github.com/Samuel29590/MolAnts) is a simulation of an anthill, here the implementation of the anthill and entities are simplfy to test quickly.
+MolAntsExperimental like [MolAnts](https://github.com/Samuel29590/MolAnts) is a simulation of an anthill, here the implementation of the anthill and entities are simplfy to test quickly.
 Futhermore, this version add the possibility of returning in the past, and replay the simulation step by step, it's called time-traveling.

 ### Components explanation